kaustubhbhavsar/nyc-taxi-trip-duration-prediction/README.md

 *   Web App: Streamlit, Folium
 *   Other Prominent Libraries: Scikit-Learn, Xgboost, Pandas, Numpy, Matplotlib, Seaborn, Yellowbrick

-The additional libraries utilized, along with the precise versions of each library used, are specified in the requirements.txt file.
+The additional libraries utilized, along with the precise versions of each library used, are specified in the <a href="requirements.txt">requirements.txt</a> file.

 <p align="right">(<a href="#top">back to top</a>)</p>